konfuzio-ai/konfuzio-sdk/docs/index.rst

 SDK
 ###

-The Konfuzio Software Development Kit (SDK) provides the tools to work with the data layer used by Konfuzio software.
+The Konfuzio Software Development Kit (SDK) provides the tools to work with the data layer used by the Konfuzio Web Server (App).
 Using the SDK you can communicate with the Konfuzio App and use the data structure in your projects.
+Find in this section the documentation of the package, the installation instructions and code examples that will help you in starting using it.

 Training
 ########

-The training module is available for enterprise clients and allows to define, train and run custom Document AI.
+The training module allows to define, train and run custom Document AI.
+In the Training section you find the documentation of the features of this module, including the contents structure and examples of how to use it.

 Web Server
 ##########

 The Konfuzio Web Server allows the interaction with the Konfuzio projects.
+In this section you can information regarding how to use it.
+Check here the latest updates, information in how to have Konfuzio on premises and examples on how to use the API for communicate directly with the Konfuzio Web Server.

 .. toctree::
    :hidden: